 Men’s activewear sizes may differ from your regular clothing or suit size.
-You demand a lot more from your activewear than you do from your working wardrobe, so you may need some extra leeway when it comes to sizing, providing the space to pull, push and twist anyway your training takes you.
+You demand a lot more from your activewear than you do from your working wardrobe, so you may need some extra leeway when it comes to sizing, providing the space to pull, push and twist in any way your training takes you.

 Whilst low cut stringers may show off maximum muscle, are they practical during training?
-No. Activewear should be functional, cut with designs and shapes which flatter your form and move with you during training.
-This also goes hand in hand with sizing, whilst a tight T shirt may show off a muscular physique, it may restrict your range of motion.
+Not always.
+Activewear should be functional, cut with designs and shapes which flatter your form and move with you during training.
+This also goes hand in hand with sizing.
+While a tight T-shirt may show off a muscular physique, it may also restrict your range of motion.
 Always try your activewear on and check you can function freely in it before buying a size too small.

 If a product is good, somebody will want to shout about it.
-Google for reviews before making a new activewear purchase.
+Search for reviews before making a new activewear purchase.
 If you train on a daily basis, this is a big investment and you need to be confident in what you’re wearing.
-Check out Sundried's product reviews for our recommendations.
+You can read reviews for Sundried's products on Amazon.

 If your activewear and daywear merge seamlessly, you can fit activity in at any given moment.
-Our activewear is designed for the “all day active”, stylish and smart enough to be worn as daywear, but functional for fitness performance.
-See a day in the life of our Ortler trousers.
+Our activewear is designed for “all day active” and is stylish and smart enough to be worn as daywear, but functional for fitness performance.

 Cotton may be comfortable when it’s dry, but not so much when it’s wet.
 Cotton absorbs moisture, making it heavy and prone to chafing, which can restrict your training.
-Technical fabrics are advanced to prevent snags, wick sweat and allow skin to breathe.
-Our casual Ortler T shirt may appear to be your regular cotton shirt, but in fact it has been engineered with an advanced cotton blend, mixing the softness of cotton with technical fibres to ensure it remains comfortable with sweat wicking properties.
+Technical fabrics are advanced to prevent snags, wick sweat, and allow skin to breathe.
+Our new range features 100% recycled materials such as reused coffee grounds, which contain natural odour blocking technology and superior swear-wicking capabilities.

 Find men’s activewear which will suit all weather conditions.
-Unfortunately, here in the UK we’re not blessed with perfect weather condition, so make sure your activewear wardrobe is technically savvy enough to cope.
-Don’t let the weather hold you back.
+Unfortunately, here in the UK we’re not blessed with perfect weather conditions, so make sure your activewear wardrobe is technically savvy enough to cope.
 Opt for water resistant fabrics and layer with wind breakers.
 Summer seasons will require shorts, if the weather treats us!

 Simply following your activewear care instructions will help them last longer and do their job better.
 Depending on how much you train, when treated correctly your activewear can last anywhere from 6 months to 2 years.
 Harsh chemicals and boiling water can damage your activewear, diminishing the breathability and wicking abilities of your garments, so always avoid mixing these in with your washing.
 We suggest washing activewear separately of your other washing to extend its lifespan.
 Do not overly agitate or stretch the pieces and never wring your activewear, as it will pull and stretch the fabrics natural grain and design.